 Farley Musical Director- Nicholas Walker (Piano)

-Nicholas Walker was hailed by the London Evening Standard as a ‘prodigy, of awesome technical fluency backed by exceptional artistry’, Nicholas Walker possesses a rare combination of talents combining sensitivity with ‘the flair of a full-scale virtuoso and a sparkling intelligence’ (BBC Music Magazine).
+Hailed by the London Evening Standard as a ‘prodigy, of awesome technical fluency backed by exceptional artistry’, Nicholas Walker possesses a rare combination of talents combining sensitivity with ‘the flair of a full scale virtuoso and a sparkling intelligence’ (BBC Music Magazine).
 He studied at the Royal Academy of Music, where he won all the major awards for both piano and composition, and subsequently at the Moscow Conservatoire.
-He now teaches at the Royal Academy of Music in London.

-Tickets for Farley Music events are available from the Wiltshire Creative Box Office
+Tickets and details for Farley music events are only available from this website.

 All Saints’ Church, Farley, Salisbury SP5 1AH For further details contact firstname.lastname@example.org